(Adopted October 2014; Updated August 2020)

 1. Small business is an important mainstay of the Queensland economy, employing half of workers in the private sector, supporting their local community and economy, and adapting quickly to new challenges.

-2. Traditional classifications of employee and employer may not be appropriate to small businesses.
+2. Traditional classifications of employee and employer should be appropriately contextualised for small businesses.

-3. Governments may need to provide additional supports to small businesses to help achieve compliance with commercial and environmental regulations or to overcome times of economic hardship.
+3. Sufficient support should be provided to small businesses to help achieve compliance with commercial and environmental regulations or to overcome times of economic hardship.

-4. Work-life balance can be greatly improved for small business owners if proper supports and advice is available to help them meet the varied needs of a business.
+4. Work-life balance can be greatly improved for small business owners if proper support and advice is available to help them meet the varied needs of a business.

 5. Government must legislate to protect small business from unfair clauses in contracts with large businesses, e.g. leasing agreements.

-6. Onerous government tendering processes distort the amount of time and risk for small business as opposed to large business or multi-national businesses (eg: Professional Indemnity, access to overseas research and development financed through international markets).
+6. Small businesses should be supported when tackling onerous government tendering processes, which can distort the amount of time and risk for small business as opposed to large and multi-national businesses (eg: Professional Indemnity, access to overseas research and development financed through international markets).